City Campus Information Session

 Please bring a pen and notebook on your first day.
 We also recommended that, where possible, you have access to a personal device like a laptop, tablet, or smartphone.

 You will also need to bring ID documents for Police vetting.
-If you would like more information about the Vulnerable Children's Act or the safety checking process, and what forms of ID you need to bring.
+Please click here for more information about the Vulnerable Children's Act, the safety checking process, and what forms of ID you need to bring.

-You will need the items below within two weeks of the beginning of the year.
+You will need the below essential gear items within the first two weeks of the course: